ros2/design/articles/external_qos_file.md

 ## Overview

-`ROS 2` added the [Quality of Service (QoS)](qos.md) to publishers, subscriptions, clients and services.
+ROS 2 added the concept of [Quality of Service (QoS)](qos.md) settings to publishers, subscriptions, clients and services.
-Up `ROS 2 Foxy`, the `QoS` can only be specified in code.
+As of ROS 2 Foxy Fitzroy, QoS settings can only be specified in code.
-To avoid recompiling the source code with patched `QoS`, node implementers have used different mechanisms to configure `QoS` profiles:
+To avoid recompiling the source code with patched QoS, node implementers have used different mechanisms to configure QoS profiles:
 - Command line arguments
 - ROS parameters
-- Combining system default QoS with vendor specific `QoS` profiles.
+- Combining system default QoS with vendor specific QoS profiles.

-Instead of having different ways of externally specifying `QoS` for the different endpoints, it would be good to have a standardized way to specific `QoS` profiles.
+Instead of having different ways of externally specifying QoS for the different entities, it would be good to have a standardized way to select QoS settings.

 ## QoS file format